mattmilburn/strapi-plugin-menus/README.md

 #### Some users cannot view menus, as if they do not have permissions.
 Currently, this plugin does not even support RBAC (role-based access controls).
 If it appears as if a users does not have permissions to view menus, try to update that user's profile in Strapi or even change their password.
 This should kick something into place that fixes that user's permissions.

+#### The screen goes white when I try to use the menus plugin.
+Either something in your menus plugin configuration is setup incorrectly or you may have custom middlewares, plugins, or lifecycle hooks that could be interfering.
+Check your developer console to gain more insight into the error.

 ## <a id="migration"></a>🚌 Migration
 Follow the [migration guides](MIGRATION.md) to keep your menus plugin up-to-date.